Guest post by Ed Hiner, author of FIRST, FAST, FEARLESS: How to Lead Like a Navy SEAL.

 As seen on Military.com:

 Military vets live by a strict moral code forged by adversity and intensive training, both physical and mental.
 The intensity of their responsibilities develop them as leaders as well as trust-builders in a short period of time.
-Their experiences make them perfect candidates for private sector jobs, according to Ed Hiner, elite Navy SEALs trainer and author of FIRST, FAST, FEARLESS: How to Lead Like a Navy SEAL.
+Their experiences make them perfect candidates for private sector jobs, according to Ed Hiner, elite Navy SEALs trainer and author.

 Here are six qualities of the military vet that translates seamlessly to the workplace: